-I have "taught" a wide range of philosophy courses here and at a few other places in Canada.
-The most recent courses include critical thinking, morality and self-interest, philosophy of human rights, topics in applied ethics (business ethics, ethics of political violence, and ethics of life and death), and Western intellectual history.
-I am working on writing a book on the history of moral thought.
+Whenever my teaching responsibilities allow me, I work on writing a book on the history of moral thought.
 I find it intriguing that while the academia has been alive with the "wisdom" of our self-important moral philosophers, humanity has been weary of injustice, indignity and unhappiness.
 My book will argue that this is not accidental.
-I also paint landscapes and read good (i.e., class-conscious) literature.
-I will be one of the few survivors of a dying culture.
+I also paint landscapes, read good (i.e., class-conscious) literature, and ride my bicycle to work (not all the three at the same time, of course).

 I have an MA and PhD in Philosophy, BA in combined English and Philosophy, and BSc in Mechanical Engineering.
 I have publications on moral philosophy and history of philosophy.